sagalbot/vue-select/docs/api/props.md

 ## loading

- show spinner if the component is in a loading state.
+ Show spinner if the component is in a loading state.

 ```js
 loading: {